spaced-out-thoughts-dev-foundation/spaced-out-thoughts-dev-foundation.github.io/docs/digicus.markdown

 **Object and UDT Operations:**
 * **create_dictionary:** initialize a dictionary with each input as values for its fields
 * **create_list:** initialize a list with each input as values for its fields
+* **create_range:** initializes an object representing all values from some numeric start to a numeric end
 * **create_tuple:** initialize a tuple with each input as values for its fields
 * **field:** access a field on an object and assign result to `ASSIGN_NAME`
 * **initialize_udt:** initialize a user defined type by passing in the name, then each initial values for its fields